Rindon Johnson

-Rindon Johnson (born 1990, California) is an American artist and writer.
+Rindon Johnson (born 1990, California) is an American artist, poet and writer.
 Johnson has based his work on language and its slippery nature.
 He uses animal hides, animation, virtual reality, wood and vaseline to consider capital accumulation and the systemic violences that maintain it.
-Johnson has exhibited and performed internationally, and is a published author.
-He lives and works in Brooklyn, New York and Berlin, Germany.
+Johnson has exhibited his sculptures and videos internationally in Europe, the United States, and Australia, and is a published author.
+As of 2026, Johnson is a faculty member and associate chair of painting at the Milton Avery Graduate School of the Arts at Bard College.

 Early life and education

 Johnson was born in the unceded territory of the Ohlone peoples, in San Francisco, CA in 1990.
-He graduated from New York University and received his MFA from Bard College in 2018.
+He is an alumnus of the Department of Photography and Imaging (DPI) in the NYU Tisch School of the Arts and received his MFA from Bard College.